portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 - Fees are omitted from the security IRR calculation.

 - In contrast to the Portfolio IRR, dividends and sale results are treated as leaving the portfolio at the transaction date in Security IRR calculations.
-Deposit accounts are not included in the Security IRR calculation.
+Deposit accounts however are not included in the Security IRR calculation.

 - With a multi-transaction security, the purchase price and value could be somewhat tricky to obtain.
 For instance, the remaining 10 shares of `share-1` are the outcome of two purchase transactions and one sell transaction.
 Following the FIFO principle (First In, First Out), these 10 shares consist of the 5 remaining shares from the first buy and the 5 shares from the second buy.
-This results in an average price of 15.50 EUR.
+This results in an average price of 15.50 EUR (see example 6).

-## Example 5: a security with one buy transaction
+### Example 5: a security with one buy transaction

-A simple example is provided by the IRR calculation of `share-2`.
+A straightforward example is illustrated by the IRR calculation of `share-2`.
 The single buy transaction falls within every holding period (1,2, or 3 years).
 The transaction data without taxes is used to determine the cash flow; e.g. 67 EUR.

 - MVB = 0 EUR.
 - First cashflow: 8 shares at 8 EUR/share + 2 EUR fees.
-Remaining days = 255.
+Remaining days = 255 for a 3 year period, ending at 2023-06-12.
 - MVE = 8 shares at 13.97 EUR/share.

-Inserting these values into Equation 2 gives
+Inserting these values into Equation 1 gives
 `111.76 = 0 x (1+IRR)^1095/365 + 66 x (1+IRR)^255/365`

 `IRR = ((111.76/66)^(365/255)) - 1 = 112.53% `

-## Example : a security with multiple transactions
+### Example 6: a security with multiple transactions
 `share-1` has multiple transactions, including sell and dividend.
 It's important to get the dates and cash flows correct, see Figure 8.

 Figure: IRR-calculation for individual security with multiple transactions.{class=pp-figure}